hesfandi/Mouse-cerebral-Arteriolar-vasodynamics_Model/README.md

 ## Citation
 If you use this repository or its components in your research, please cite our paper:

-> Esfandi et al., *Systems Biology Analysis of Vasodynamics in Mouse Cerebral Arterioles During Resting State and Functional Hyperemia*, submitted to eLife (2024)
+> Esfandi et al., *Systems Biology Analysis of Vasodynamics in Mouse Cerebral Arterioles During Resting State and Functional Hyperemia*

 ---